brunoricardi/FortPDM/README.md

 # pdm
 Series of routines to calculate pair density matrices.
-This is based on the work previous done by David Ceperley [1].
+This is based on the work previously done by David Ceperley [1].
 It is an open cientific code.
 If it is used, all results and publishing must acknowledge the author.
 Feel free to contact me anytime: bruno.ifgw08@gmail.com